linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ## Step 2.
 Install Required Linux and Python Packages

 ### a.
 Install Required Packages
-On your Raspberry Pi, open the terminal and run the following two commands:
+On your Raspberry Pi, open the terminal and run the following two commands.
+If you're prompted with any questions, type yes or y to continue.
 ```bash
 sudo apt update
 sudo apt install msmtp msmtp-mta python3 python3-pip python3-google-auth python3-google-auth-oauthlib python3-google-auth-httplib2